 I’ve now been on the wellness journey for more than thirty years.
 Through my meditation, movement, and nutritional practices, I have learned what it's like to feel radiantly healthy, and I wish that joy for everyone.
-I studied closely with some of the top teachers in the world—including Adyashanti, Pema Chodron, Mooji, and Thich Nhat Hanh, and I eventually answered the call and became a teacher myself.
-For 15 years, I ran the Mystic River Yoga Studio in Medford, MA with my husband, Arthur, helping students slow down, find freedom in movement, and reconnect to their true nature.
+I studied closely with some of the top teachers in the world—including Adyashanti, Pema Chodron, Judith Lasater, Mooji, and Thich Nhat Hanh, and I eventually answered the call and became a teacher myself.
+I am a graduate of Tara Brach and Jack Kornfield's two year Mindfulness Meditation Teacher Certification Program, IYI Yoga Certification Program and for 15 years, I ran the Mystic River Yoga Studio in Medford, MA with my husband, Arthur, helping students slow down, find freedom in movement, and reconnect to their true nature.

 In my teaching practice, I always used breath and asanas to quiet the mind, but several years ago I unearthed a forgotten item from my childhood and discovered an unexpected and transformative tool: a simple 7 x 7 inch metal handloom.
 Holding that loom, I remembered my grandmother’s hands teaching me to weave and realized that my introduction to meditation had happened in childhood, weaving on a handloom.